Ray Miller Park: A 15-Acre Beauty in West Houston

 Eldridge Parkway is a reasonably busy street.
 Many commercial buildings, as well as private residential ones, flank the road.
 This 15-acre park is tucked in between such edifices with the majority of the acreage away from the roadway.
 Had I not spotted the sign, I might have gone many more years without discovering this delightful site.

 For the people living or working in nearby places, it provides a nice respite from the day to day activities.
 They can stroll over there and enjoy some nature while getting in a bit of exercise or play.
 For those who come from further away, there is a paved parking lot near the front which accommodates a good number of vehicles.

 The posted hours are from 7 am to 10 pm.
 No dogs are allowed in the park.
 For locals who wish to have their canine buddies accompany them on walks or runs, nearby Terry Hershey Park is available.

 There are two gated children’s playgrounds.
 One for younger children is titled the Tot Lot Play Area.
 The Intermediate Play Area can accommodate older kids with age-appropriate items such as swings, etc.

 Both of the playgrounds are near a gazebo and the restrooms.
 Furnished in the lighted restrooms is water and hand dryers but no soap.
 A public telephone and water fountain is also there.

-Picnic tables, as well as BBQ pits, are placed throughout the grounds.
+Picnic tables, as well as BBQ pits, are on the grounds.
 There are also benches.

 The lighted crushed granite trail is only 0.64 miles in length.
 Manicured grassy lawn areas coexist with nicely spaced shade trees with a grove of trees to the back.
 There is a raised boardwalk, a butterfly garden, a wildflower area, and some purple martin birdhouses put into this park.

 There is a plaque on the ground titled Denise’s Playground that shares the following information.